rukzuk/devdocs/src/sphinx/module_tutorial/js_module_api.rst

 .. admonition:: Space

     ..

 .. js:function:: duplicate(unitId)   Boolean

-	:param String unitId:
+	:param String unitId: The id of the unit which is to be duplicated

 .. raw:: html

-		The id of the unit which is to be duplicated
+.. raw:: html

 	Duplicates the given unit

+.. raw:: html

+	<br><br>